while-true-do/ansible-role-rsnapshot/README.md

         snapshot_root: '/backup'
 ```

-For each entry a seperate configuration file gets created under /etc/rsnapshot.
+For each entry a separate configuration file gets created under /etc/rsnapshot.
-Additionaly to this for each retains we create a timer which trigger the rsnapshot run if the time is arrived.
+Additionally to this for each retains we create a timer which trigger the rsnapshot run if the time is arrived.
 And of course you can create for each retains a different time.
 This helps to run different retains on different times.

 ## Testing